webrecorder/pywb/README.md

 `http://<host>/<collection>/<timestamp>/<original url>`

-Optionally, custom text may also be inserted into the HTML head, which may render a banner or other overlay.

-The Internet Archive Wayback Machine has urls of the form:
+Ex: The [Internet Archive Wayback Machine][2] has urls of the form:

 `http://web.archive.org/web/20131015120316/http://archive.org/`

+The goal is to render archived content as accurately as possible, rewriting what is needed to generate an accurate playback experience.

+There is a placeholder for a information banner that can be inserted.

 Note: The module consumes a CDX stream, currently produced by the [wayback-cdx-server][1] and does not read the CDX index files itself.

+Native support for reading CDX is in the works.

 ### Installation/Reqs